JPETTomography/j-pet-framework-examples/UserDataClassExample/README.md

 This example can be followed to create other analysis-specific data classes containing additional information used in the analyses.

-To demonstrate a real-life use case, this example used the analysis chain from LargeBarrelAnalysis and adds a LORFinder module which identifies 2-gamma events, reconstructs their annihilation points and stores them as JPetLORevent objects in the output file *.lor.evt.root.
+To demonstrate a real-life use case, this example uses the analysis chain from LargeBarrelAnalysis and adds a LORFinder module which identifies 2-gamma events, reconstructs their annihilation points and stores them as JPetLORevent objects in the output file *.lor.evt.root.

 ## Usage
 Run the program the same way to the LargeBarrelAnalysis example.